UNZA management wasteful, incompetent – UNZALARU

 Bukowa stated that the audit was still ongoing and not concluded in line with standard lawful procedure.

-UNZALARU, however, in a statement signed by union president Dr Evans Lampi and his secretary general Dr Kelvin Mambwi, which was shared with News Diggers, Tuesday, observed that management’s statement on the matter was insufficient.
+UNZALARU, however, in a statement signed by union president Dr Evans Lampi and his secretary general Dr Kelvin Mambwe, which was shared with News Diggers, Tuesday, observed that management’s statement on the matter was insufficient.

 “In the first place, we ought to mention that we would have loved not to issue this statement because, being part of the University, we realise that we ought to deal with our issues internally instead of washing dirty linen in public.
 Unfortunately, our attempts to have a meeting with Management of the University proved futile as they insisted that anything relating to the Audit Report had been addressed in their Press Release of 9 April 2020.
 Due to their refusal to meet us and clarify anything that we felt needed clarification, Management has left us with no option but to address this matter through the media by focusing on the report shared through the media and their press release that responded to the media reports.
 This, to us, is comprehensive since as far as Management is concerned, their response has sufficiently dealt with the matter,” UNZALARU stated.